rnabioco/cellrangerAWS/README.md

 the IAM portal.
 Use the "aws configure" command to add your access key and key ID to the AWS CLI.

-4. To communicate with the EC2 instances that you launch, you must create ssh keys by selecting "Key Pairs" from the left panel of the portal.
-Download and save your key in a safe place on your computer.
+4. To communicate with the EC2 instances you launch, you must create ssh keys by selecting "Key Pairs" from the left panel of the portal.
+Download and save your keys in a safe place.

 5. To connect with your instances you must modify the default EC2 security group.
 To do this select "Security Groups" from the left panel of the portal.